 Traffic cameras - what you need to know

-More than 1,500 traffic cameras monitor traffic across motorways and major trunk roads across England.
+Around 3,000 traffic cameras are used to monitor traffic across motorways and major trunk roads across England.

-Operated by Highways England, they’ve been used for more than 30 years to manage traffic – but they can also prove useful for drivers.
+Operated by Highways England, they’ve been used for more than 30 years to manage traffic – but they can also prove useful for motorists.

 Here's our complete guide to help you use traffic cameras to your advantage.